With lockdown coming to a close, Alan Hall inspires us all to venture out of London onto the trails.

 It’s clear to me that distances don’t intimidate him, when Alan tells me that his favourite event is the LDWA 100 – the flagship challenge event of the Long Distance Walker’s Association, where up to 500 members attempt to cover 100 miles in 48 hours.
 The event is aimed at walkers, but you can run it too, though Alan admits, “even the runners end up walking quite a lot of it.”
 The event takes place in a different scenic area of Britain every year, which is one of the major draws.
 “If you’re going to run a really stupid distance then it does help to do it somewhere that looks nice.”

 Closer to the London area, Alan recommends the Fairlands Valley Challenge.
-Organised by the Fairland’s Valley Spartans, this self-navigated trail event allows the participants to choose from half marathon, 18-mile, full marathon, and 50k ultra.
-Since it’s organised by a running club, Alan finds it has “just that extra bit of friendliness” and “volunteer spirit” that sets it apart from races set up by commercial groups.
+Organised by the Fairlands Valley Spartans, this self-navigated trail event allows the participants to choose from half marathon, 18-mile, full marathon, and 50k ultra.
+Since it’s organised by a running club, Alan finds it has “just that extra bit of friendliness” and “volunteer spirit” to set it apart from races coordinated by commercial groups.
 On the hardcore end, Alan’s favourite is the Winter Tanners, a 30-mile challenge (again, set up by the LDWA) which takes place in the dead of winter.
 It’s another self-navigated event, but because of the cold wet conditions and small amount of support, it can be quite challenging.
 “If you don’t mind being out for a long winter day with lots of mud” then this might be your thing.

 What many of these trail races have in common is self-navigation.
 At an early age, Alan became quite proficient at map reading and this has served him well during many events because “it’s almost impossible to mark and marshal a marathon length course that’s on the trails.”
 Although some events have started to give out a GPS of the route, many still rely on paper maps and narrative route descriptions that seem like another language to the uninitiated (me, for example).
 “The first time you see one it’s been likened to solving a cryptic crossword while running a marathon because it’s got lots of abbreviations.”
 Alan rattles off an example “TL on TK and XST to fld.”
 I smile and nod, as I attempt to figure out what this could possibly mean.
 Later, I give up and email Alan for the translation: turn left on track and cross stile to field.
 Ah – of course!